Qatqata/lucky_tag_lane_follower/README.md

 ## 🚀 Quick Start

-Ensure you're in a development container and source the environment.
+Ensure You are running the commands below in separate terminals.

 ### Build the container